o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 ## Make a six-point lighting material
 In order to see the Material Editor changes take place, make a six-point lighting material.

-1. Open up the **Material Editor**, and make a new material with the six-point lighting material type.
+1. Open the **Material Editor**, and make a new material with the six-point lighting material type.

 2. Find the **Six Point Lighting** properties in the **Inspector**.